Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Limitations Future Work

 Even though we consider a large space of schedules, the space of all Halide schedules is much larger still.
 We currently make tiling decisions on a per-\lstinline{Func} basis, but could make those decisions for all the update stages in a Halide function.
 This would allow us to tile and unroll reduction variables (sequential loops that are not directly parallelizable) in update stages, which has proven an important optimization on applications like \emph{conv layer} and \emph{IIR blur}.
 Making tiling decisions on a per-stage basis is likely also necessary to support parallelizing reductions (including the Halide scheduling options \lstinline{rfactor} and \lstinline{atomic}), which is an important optimization on \emph{histogram equalize}.

-Register spilling often has large performance impacts on the GPU, but the spilling behavior of the downstream PTX compiler can be unpredictable.
+Register spilling often has a large performance impact on the GPU, but the spilling behavior of the downstream PTX compiler can be unpredictable.
 Our cost model captures factors that estimate register pressure, but can sometimes fail to predict machine-assembly-level optimizations.
-In our one-shot mode, we include a post-processing pass to remove programs with excessive register spilling.
+In our One Shot mode, we include a post-processing pass to remove programs with excessive register spilling.
 It would be useful to extend our cost model to predict register spilling more accurately.